bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

-The dataset used in this case study can be downloaded from Computer Vision Problems in `Plant Phenotyping—CVPPP <https://www.plant-phenotyping.org/CVPPP2017-challenge>`_.
+The dataset used in this case study can be downloaded from Computer Vision Problems in `Plant Phenotyping CVPPP (CVPPP 2017 Challenges) <https://www.plant-phenotyping.org/CVPPP2017-challenge>`_.
 The dataset is intended for developing and evaluating methods for plant detection, localization, segmentation, and other tasks.
 The original dataset is grouped into three levels: ray, stack, and plant.